 Play areas can be categorised both as unstructured recreation and informal facilities.
 Play areas encourage physical activity in children and are important to their physical development.
 They also assist the development of cognitive and social skills.
-Taking children to a play area was a common reason people visit open space.
-Play areas encourage the social connectedness of parents, carers and the children.
+Taking children to a play area is a common reason people visit open space.
+Play areas encourage social connectedness of parents, carers and children.
 Taking children to the park to play encourages adults into open space, to meet their neighbours in the park and build social networks.
 It is also important for children to independently go to the park to play when they are old enough, and key to this is ensuring open space is within safe walking distance of the majority of the community so children can safely access open space for play without the need to cross major roads.

-The guidelines included in this Strategy provide an overview of the integration between the play area and the open space design.
+The guidelines included in this Strategy provide an overview of the integration between the play area and open space design.
 They do not replace the need for a Play Strategy which is recommended to be prepared by Council in the future.

 No. Recommendation Respon- sibility Priority 6.5-1 Play Strategy Prepare a Play Strategy to guide the future provision, upgrade, design and management play in open space across the City of Yarra.
-The Play Strategy is to reference the open space hierarchy in this Strategy.
+The Play Strategy is to reference the open space hierarchy in this Strategy, Refer also the Recommendation 6.6-1 regarding the review of the Skate and BMX facilities.
 YCC High